 StarCraft, Warcraft, and Command and Conquer are the most famous historical examples of the subgenre, but they can all trace their lineage back to Westwood’s Dune II.
 If you’re curious about how it all started, here’s a look at the inventor of real-time “build-n-rush” strategy as it is known today.

 Though billed as a sequel, this is really more of an adaptation of Frank Herbert’s classic Dune novel, with artistic inspiration from David Lynch’s 1984 film.
 In the game, the galactic Emperor has fallen into serious debt and opens up mining rights for the planet Arrakis to three rival Houses.
-Anything goes as long as the Emperor gets his money, and the House that drives the other two off the rock gets sanctioned control of the entire planet.
+Anything goes as long as the Emperor gets his money, with the House that drives the other two off the rock earning sanctioned control of the entire planet.
 A territorial war across nine missions follows.

-You pick which of the three Houses you wish to act as the commander for, and start each mission by setting about harvesting spice.
-Refined spice is the most valuable commodity in Dune‘s entire universe, allowing for interstellar travel, clairvoyance, prolonged life, sexual prowess, and you can sprinkle it on toast for a tasty after-school treat.
-Spice is only found in the sands of Arrakis, requiring you to send out giant harvesters to sift through the sand, bring the spice back to a refinery, and convert it to instant cash.
+You pick which of the three Houses you wish to act as the commander for and start each mission by harvesting spice.
+Refined spice is the most valuable commodity in Dune‘s entire universe, allowing for interstellar travel, clairvoyance, prolonged life, sexual prowess, and it tastes great on toast.
+Spice is only found in the sands of Arrakis, requiring you to sift through the sand with giant harvesters, bring the spice back to a refinery, and convert it to instant cash.
 The conversion of spice is a self-contained enterprise, but the money generated from the process will fund every structure, upgrade, and unit you field.